JakeC007/JakeC007.github.io/_copy/site-copy.md

 FILE:  press.md
 NOTE:  Lists the topics you will speak on.
 TEXT:
-For media inquiries, interview requests, or background conversations related to AI safety for young people, children's privacy, AI governance for minors, educational technology, or privacy policy, please <a href="mailto:jchanen1@uchicago.edu">get in touch</a>.
+For media inquiries, interview requests, or background conversations related to children's privacy, youth AI safety, AI governance for minors, educational technology, or privacy policy, please <a href="mailto:jchanen1@uchicago.edu">get in touch</a>.

 ---